santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 A creature covered in the juices may use its action to clean it in any way it has.
 If the creature doesn't clean the juices it must succed a dexterity saving throw against your spell save DC every time it decides to start to move or be nocked prone and loose half it's movement.

-The juice is flamable, a creature set a flame recieves your Martial Arts Dice as magic fire damage at the start of every turn for a minute or till extinguished.
+The juice is flamable, a creature set a flame recieves your *martial arts dice or 1d6* as magic fire damage at the start of every turn for a minute or till extinguished.

-The fire damage it's not stackable if you splash a creature with more juice or oil.
+A creature does not take more damage if you cover it with more juice or oil.

-#### Cultivate
-*Requires level 11*
-___
-- **Ki cost:** 1
-- **Casting Time:** 1 action
-- **Range:** Touch
-- **Duration:** Instant

-You may choose one of the following effects:

-* Grow a seed or a bush into a bush or size large tree.

-* Provided of a cultivable ground, grow a patch of grass from a seed.
-The patch grows 40ft. in radius centered on the seed.

-* Create 2 *Fruits of Hunger* from a bush or 5 from a tree.
-A *Fruit of Hunger* provides enough food an water for a day and lasts for a week without going rotten.

-* Create a *Fruit of Fertility* from a bush or tree which contains 50 seeds that last fresh for a month.

-* From 1 ration of food, which is consumed, create a *Fungus of Propagation*, you may take a pound of spores from it.
-You may take 1 pound of spores each day by feeding it 1 ration of food each day.
-Spores last fresh for a month.

-* Touching a living tree create a simple object or objects made out of wood, that must fit in a 3ft cube.
-If the object is complex in nature you may require proficiency in Artisan's Tools to make it.

-#### Green Fist
-*Requires level 11*
-___
-- **Ki cost:** 3
-- **Casting Time:** 1 bonus action
-- **Range:** 5ft.
-- **Duration:** 1 minute

-You summon a ***Green Fist*** made of veiny wood, roots and leaves in an area within 5ft. of you.
-You may immediately use the *Green Fist's Nature's Force* attack and move it up to 30ft.

-You may move the fist & make another attack using your bonus action, to do so spend 1 Ki point.

-After the duration the fist dries up and dies.
-You may only have one *Green Fist* at a time, the technic ends if you cast it again.

 #### Leaf Baloon
-*Requires level 11*
+*2-nd level transmutation*
 ___
-- **Ki cost:** 1
 - **Casting Time:** 1 action
 - **Range:** 5ft.
+- **Components:** M (A white leaf)
 - **Duration:** Instant

 You create a sphere of silky white leaves, it rapidly bulks up as it becomes filled with air, slowly it floats upwards.